-- IELTS Certificate (where appropriate): IELTS Band Score 6.5 (with not less than 6.0 in any skill area) – note that this is higher than the standard University requirement.
+- IELTS Certificate (where appropriate): IELTS Band Score 6.5 (with writing score not less than 6.5 and not less than 6.0 in any skill area) – note that this is higher than the standard University requirement.
 For a successful PhD a strong ‘writing’ score is of particular importance.

 - PhD Research Proposal

 - If applying for a scholarship – you should also complete a scholarship application form – please see Scholarships and Fees